kapouer/window-page/README.md

 * state.data
   It is also a good idea to make sure that data is serializable.

-To redefine the default route, override `state.route` method, see below.

 `Page.state` is the last successful state.